MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image072.png)

 1. After several minutes (approximately 6 minutes) both calculation jobs should be completed.
 Alex selects the **Refresh** button on the command bar to check the status of the calculation jobs.
 The two Calculation profiles should now have a status of **Succeeded**.
+If you are unable to see the column with **Succeeded**, you can scroll to the bottom and then to the right.

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./Images/Lab03/L03_image073.png)